dark-teal-coder/cert-google-it-automation-with-python/course-crash-course-on-python/solutions-course-crash-course-on-python.md

-# Notes on Crash Course on Python
+# Solutions to Problems in Crash Course on Python

 ## Week 1